reinhart1010/nix/docs/en/windows/msg.md

 ---
 # msg

-Send a message to a specific user or session.
+Send a message to a user or session.
 More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/msg>.

 - Send a message to a specified user or session: